-"... and an attitude will get you nowhere fast so might as well keep dancing dancing till tomorrow gives up with a shout, 'cause there is only Saturday night, and we are in it black as black can, black as black does, not a concept nor a percentage but a natural law.
+"... and an attitude will get you nowhere fast so might as well keep dancing, dancing till tomorrow gives up with a shout, 'cause there is only Saturday night, and we are in it - Black as Black can, Black as Black does, not a concept nor a percentage but a natural law."

-We all can identify with a wish to socialize, especially after a difficult work week.
+To repeat, we all can identify with a wish to socialize, especially after a difficult work week.
 Just imagine if that Saturday night once a week was your only chance to do anything other than what you were told to do AND for your entire life this would be the case.
 That Saturday night and the following Sunday church service would take on a whole different meaning.
-And history records that blacks that could sing or play music were more valued than ones that could not.
+And history records that Blacks that could sing or play music were more valued on plantations than ones that could not.